patrick95350/opendata/README.md

 ## License

-Open sourced under the [MIT license](LICENSE.md).This report is made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/).
+This report is made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/1.0/).

 <3